-Our network is anchored by our extensive Internet backbone that extends throughout Japan and to the United States.
+Our network is anchored by our extensive Internet backbone that extends throughout Japan, and to the United States and to the United Kingdom.
 We use our expertise in developing and operating our network to organize and connect these leased lines to form a backbone that has substantial transmission capacity.
-As of June 30, 2012, the total capacity between Japan and the United States was 105.6Gbps.
+As of May 31, 2013, the total capacity between Japan and the United States was 153.6 Gbps.